PetarPaskas/4Create/README.md

 #Note
 I just notices my CQRS commands are in the .Domain of the project.
 That should be in the application layer which is the ".Infrastructure" project.
 That's kind of a mush of infra/app layer.

+#Note-2
+Cloud database is no longer available.
+My free subscription ran out and I'm broke.